zilexa/Homeserver/README.md

 _[AdGuardHome](https://adguard.com/en/adguard-home/overview.html)_ - via Docker with _[Unbound](https://github.com/MatthewVance/unbound-docker)_ - via Docker
 >Unbound is a recursive DNS resolver.
 By using Unbound, not 1 ISP and DNS company will know the full URLs of the sites you are visiting.\
 >AdGuardHome is a DNS based malware & ad filter.
 No more ads, malware, coinmining, phishing.
 All devices on your homenetwork are ad-free and protected, after filtering, the approved DNS requests are forwarded to Unbound, which chops it up in pieces and contacts the end-point DNS providers to get the necessary IP for you to visit the site.\

 >This way, not 1 company in the world has your complete DNS requests.
 With the popular encrypted DNS options (DoH), your request is decrypted at the provider and all end-point DNS providers see your un-encrypted request.\
->Can also be used remotely via split tunnel VPN.
-This means you have 1 adfiltering and DNS resolver for all devices, anywhere in the world (this requires the first DNS server, AdGuardHome, to be outside of Docker).\
+>This setup can also be used used remotely via split tunnel VPN (see PiVPN).
+This means you have 1 adfiltering and DNS resolver for all devices, anywhere in the world.
->AdGuard Home runs natively otherwise you cannot use it as DNS server when you are remote away from home.

 \
 _[UniFi Controller](https://github.com/goofball222/unifi)_ - via Docker\